Go Back Up

 ICHRA eligibility for employees

-Another critical thing to know about an ICHRA is how employee eligibility is defined.
-According to ICHRA regulations, all participants must be covered by an individual health insurance plan to participate in the benefit.
+Another critical aspect of the ICHRA is how employee eligibility is defined.
+According to ICHRA regulations, all participants need a qualifying individual health insurance plan to participate in the benefit.

 Uninsured employees also can't participate in an ICHRA, meaning they'll need individual health insurance coverage to be eligible.

-Additionally, S-corporation owners, their spouses, and 2% shareholders can't participate in an ICHRA.
-However, employees of an S-corp would still be eligible.
+Only W-2 employees can participate in an ICHRA.
+So, partners and sole proprietors that don’t elect for the IRS to tax them as a C corporation can’t participate.
+Additionally, S corporation owners, their spouses, and 2% shareholders can't participate in an ICHRA.
+However, employees of these organizations would still be eligible.

 If you're under a spouse's or parent's insurance plan, that doesn't mean you can't purchase individual health insurance coverage.
-If you purchase your own individual insurance on the individual health insurance market, you can opt-in to the benefit and become "double-covered."
+If you purchase your own individual insurance on the individual market, you can opt-in to the benefit and become "double-covered."
+Typically, your individual health policy will become your primary plan.

 How employee classes affect ICHRA eligibility